zend-server-plugins/Documentation/UIAPI.md

 * logo.png
 * deployment.json
 ```
-The plugin has "zray" and "route" folders, but here we'll focus on the "ui" folder, which
+The described plugin has "zray" and "route" folders, but here we'll focus on the "ui" folder which
+contains ZF2 modules that will extend the functionality of our UI.

-contains one or more ZF2 modules.
-Every module has the next structure
+Every module in the plugin has the next structure
 ```
 * config/
     * module.config.php - Routing information, location in the main menu,
-                            - and other module configurations
+                            - and other configurations
 * src/
-    * MyFirstExtensionModule/
+    * MyFirstExtensionModule/ - The name of the folder should reflect the namespace used in the source files
         * Controller/
-            * WebApiController.php - Module controller, used as an entry point
+            * WebApiController.php - Module controller, used as an entry point for the new web services
 * *public/* - Module's static files (JS/CSS/Images/Templates/...) location
     * js/
         * index.js